traf72/crosstech-test-task/Readme.md

-## Постановка
+## Problem Statement

-####Необходимо написать web-приложение на ASP.NET Core со следующим функционалом:
+####Write a WEB application using ASP.NET Core which includes following functionality:

-1. Требуется авторизация пользователя по логину/паролю.
+1. User authorization using login and password.
-2. Предусмотреть две роли – администратор и линейный пользователь.
+2. Two roles: an administrator and a plain user.
-3. Отображается список сотрудников организации в виде:
+3. Show the list of the organization employees as:
-	* Имя
+	* Name
-	* Отчество
+	* Patronymic
-	* Фамилия
+	* Surname
-	* Пол
+	* Gender
-	* Должность
+	* Position
-	* Дата рождения
+	* Date of birth
-	* Телефон
+	* Phone
-4. Сотрудников можно добавлять, удалять, а также изменять их данные, но доступ к подобному функционалу есть только у администратора.
+4. It's possible to add, remove or update an employee, but it can be done only by the administrator.
-5. В поля имени, отчества и фамилии можно ввести только русские буквы.
+5. Only Russian symbols are allowed in "Name", "Surname" and "Patronymic" fields.
-6. Поля "Пол" и "Должность" – выпадающий список с фиксированным количеством значений.
+6. The fields "Gender" and "Position" are dropdowns with fixed values.
-7. Дата рождения – можно выбрать дату от 01.01.1940 до 31.12.2005.
+7. Only 01.01.1940-31.12.2005 values are allowed for the "Date of birth" field.
-8. Валидация телефона в формате +7 (xxx) xxx-xx-xx.
+8. Phone validation in the format +7 (xxx) xxx-xx-xx.
-9. Отобразить круговую диаграмму сотрудников по полам.
+9. Show the pie chart of employees by gender.
-10. Отобразить круговую диаграмму сотрудников по десятилетиям рождения.
+10. Show the pie chart of employees by decades of birth.
-11. Данные приложения хранятся в произвольном виде (xml, база данных, текстовый файл, прочее).
+11. The data of the application are stored in an arbitrary way (xml, database, text file or somewhere else).

-## Технологии
+## Technology stack

 * SQLite
 * ASP.NET Core 2